apache/tvm/docs/langref/relay_expr.rst

 Let Binding
 ~~~~~~~~~~~

-A `let` binding is an immutable local variable binding,
+A :code:`let` binding is an immutable local variable binding,
 allowing the user to bind an expression to a name.

-A `let` binding contains a local variable,
+A :code:`let` binding contains a local variable,
 an optional type annotation, a value, and a body expression
 that may reference the bound identifier.
 If a type annotation
 on the bound variable is omitted, Relay attempts to infer the
 most general type permitted for the variable.

-The bound variable in a `let` expression is scoped to the let
+The bound variable in a :code:`let` expression is scoped to the let
 expression's body.
 Note that the bound variable can only be
 recursively referenced in the value in the case of a function
 expression, as in the above subsection.

-The value of a `let` binding is the value of the final expression
+The value of a :code:`let` binding is the value of the final expression
 after evaluating the bindings it depends on.
 For example, in the
 following example the entire expression evaluates to a tensor
 of shape (10, 10) where all elements are 2: